Syros: Greek War of Independence and 19th century

 In 1827 Syros became part of the newly founded First Hellenic Republic and later (1834) the Greek Kingdom.
 The island returned to peace and tranquility, Syros became known as a cross-road in the Aegean and as an international commercial center linking Western Europe and the Mediterranean sea to the East.
 The construction of the first buildings began in 1822, and in 1824 the first Orthodox Church Metamorphosis and the largest Greek sanatorium was constructed.

 Because of the Venetian domination from the Middle Ages onwards, the islanders had a Roman Catholic majority.
 However, due to immigration from other islands, Catholics now constitute some 47% of the population.
 The majority of the population are Greek Orthodox.
 Intermarriage between Churches is very common in Syros.
+There is also a single parish of the Byzantine Greek Catholic Church.

 During 1831 Syros played a prominent role in the elaboration of the new Greek Constitution.
 Under Ioannis Kapodistrias (Giovanni Capo D'Istria), the first Governor of the new state, the population of Ermoupolis had reached 13,805 residents and the city had evolved into a seat of government.

 It had a Commercial Court of Law, a post office (one of the first in Greece), insurance brokerages, the first public school, a branch of the National Bank of Greece, art gallery, museum, library, a social club for the elite society etc. However, in 1854 cholera and a series of other epidemics plunged Syros into mourning.
 A number of charitable institutions for public health and social services were established during this period: orphanages, poorhouses and a mental hospital.

 Newcomers, mainly mariners and tradesmen, gave the island a new dynamic, which along with its demographic and economic development, turned it into an administrative and cultural centre.
 Newcomers flocked to the island and founded the town of Ermoupoli, which rapidly became the leading port of Greece.